-AFFH Reference: Figure III-9 (TCAC Opportunity Areas Environmental Score by Census Tract, 2021)

-Promote the hiring of (1) certified Minority Owned Business Enterprise ("MBE") and Women Owned Business Enterprise ("WBE") contractors, sub-contractors, and suppliers participating in the development of County-owned property and properties that benefit from County funding; and, (2) Economically Disadvantaged Workers, defined as residents who (i) resides in a census tract within the County with an unemployment rate in excess of 150% of the County unemployment rate; or (ii) has a household income of less than 80% of AMI; or (iii) faces or has overcome at least one of the following barriers to employment: being homeless; being a custodial single parent; receiving public assistance; lacking a GED or high school diploma; participating in a vocational English as a second language program; or having a criminal record or other involvement in the criminal justice system.
+- ❖ AFFH Reference: Figure III-9 (TCAC Opportunity Areas Environmental Score by Census Tract, 2021) - Promote the hiring of (1) certified Minority Owned Business Enterprise ("MBE") and Women Owned Business Enterprise ("WBE") contractors, subcontractors, and suppliers participating in the development of affordable housing properties that benefit from federal funding passed through DOH; and, (2) Economically Disadvantaged Workers, defined as residents who (i) resides in a census tract within the County with an unemployment rate in excess of 150% of the County unemployment rate; or (ii) has a household income of less than 80% of AMI; or (iii) faces or has overcome at least one of the following barriers to employment: being homeless; being a custodial single parent; receiving public assistance; lacking a GED or high school diploma; participating in a vocational English as a second language program; or having a criminal record or other involvement in the criminal justice system.

-This goal will be measured by DOH's monitoring of efforts undertaken by developers of County-funded, 100+ unit affordable housing projects located in San Mateo County to broaden the invitation(s) to MBE/WBE contractors, subcontractors, and suppliers.
+This goal will be measured by DOH's monitoring of efforts undertaken by developers of federally-funded affordable housing projects located in San Mateo County to broaden the invitation(s) to MBE/WBE contractors, subcontractors, and suppliers.
 Broadening of bid invitations could include advertisement of available job contracts at trade unions, non-profit organizations, public sites, including County public sites, job training sites, community colleges, etc.

-Implementation Target: Require that affordable housing developers report their marketing efforts for contractor and sub-contractor job opportunities to DOH.
+Implementation Target: Require that affordable housing developers receiving federal funds report their MBE/WBE marketing efforts and outcomes for contractor and sub-contractor job opportunities to DOH.

 Timeframe: Annually, upon request and review of MBE/WBE Worker Reports.